 Once a USP Form is submitted, any Custom Fields will be attached to the submitted Post.
 You can view them at any time by visiting a submitted post and enabling the “Custom Fields” meta box, which is displayed beneath the content editor on the “Edit Post” screen.

-To add a Custom Field to any USP Form:
+To add a Custom Field to any USP Form, follow these three steps:

 Ensure that the “Custom Fields” meta box is visible on the “Edit USP Form” screen.
 It should be visible beneath the content editor.
 If you don’t see the meta box, make sure the form is saved or published, and then click the “Screen Options” tab in the top-right corner of the screen.
 There you can enable the option to display the Custom Fields meta box.